1. ArchDaily

 2013

-More about the design of Diogene after the break
+More on the exhibit after the break.

 Aluminium Flower Garden / Moriyuki Ochiai Architects